How to Make Red Lobster Cheddar Bay Biscuits at Home

 - Preheat your oven to 500 degrees.

 - Using your fingers, work the shortening in with the flour in a large bowl until the flour appears crumbly, about the size of little peas.
-Stir in the buttermilk & shredded cheddar with a wooden spoon.
+Stir in the buttermilk and shredded cheddar with a wooden spoon.

 - Lightly dust your countertop with a little flour.
 Pat the dough down into a neat rectangle, no reason to do any kneading really.
 Using a pizza cutter, slice the biscuits into 8-10 squares.
 Place the biscuits into a greased cast iron pan or if you don’t have one, a round cake pan or any casserole dish will do, with the sides of the biscuits just touching.